 Similar to developing criteria for rejection of tissue specimens, in omics settings, criteria should be developed for the rejection of individual features (e.g. genes, proteins) prior to the development of the test.
 Features that do not pass the pre-specified quality metrics should be removed from consideration from the final test.
 Note that this feature processing step does not involve any clinical outcome measurements.
 As a concrete example, in the development of a gene expression based test, investigators may choose to exclude probe locations that have a dynamic range under some threshold, or probes for which only a small proportion of the specimens had calls, or probes that have absolute expression levels below some threshold.
-Quality control steps like this can ensure a more robust and reproducible development of the test.
+Quality control steps of this nature can ensure a more robust and reproducible development of the test.

 Even with careful quality control and a locked down standard operating procedure, it is difficult to completely eliminate the effects of technical factors on assay results.
-Therefore, when designing the development phase, be mindful not to confound such technical factors with the clinical outcomes.
+Therefore, when designing the development phase, the investigator must be mindful not to confound technical factors with the clinical outcomes.
 The problem of batch effects is widespread in omics research and can lead to spurious or irreproducible results (13,14).
 As an extreme example, consider developing an omics-based test to predict a binary clinical response.
-In the development phase, all of the assays for the clinical responders were run using reagent A, while all of the assays for the clinical non-responders were run using reagent B. It turns out that the reagent has a significant effect on the assays.
-The development phase would then lead to what seems like an excellent predictor, except it is predicting the batch effect rather than the clinical outcome.
+In the development phase, all of the assays for the clinical responders were run using reagent A, while all of the assays for the clinical non-responders were run using reagent B. If it was the case that the reagent has a significant effect on the assays, the development phase would then lead to what seems like an excellent predictor, except it is predicting the batch effect rather than the clinical outcome.

 Are the statistical methods for test development appropriate?

 Once the analytical validity of the omics assay is established, the features are translated into a binary classification, a multi-category classification, or a continuous risk score.
-Carefully evaluate the methods used to perform this translation and ask how are the features of the omics assay translated into a clinically meaningful quantity?
+The methods used to perform this translation must be carefully evaluated to ensure that the features of the omics assay have been properly translated into a clinically meaningful quantity.

 Unfortunately, a common approach to developing prediction models is to use cluster analysis of omics features, ignoring the clinical outcome among the development samples.
 Cluster analysis is a class of methods that is used to partition individuals into groups based on the similarities or differences among the omics features (15).
 The number of groups or clusters is not known in advance, but rather it is data dependent.
 Clustering is unsupervised in the sense that discovery of the groups is done without regard to the clinical outcome.
 The resulting clusters are not designed to provide valid information regarding a prognosis or prediction of response to therapy (16).
 A common argument in favor of clustering is that it identifies biologically distinct groups.
 However, the groups are identified using a statistical algorithm and the biological relevance is only considered post hoc.
-For developing omics-based prognostic or predictive tests, it is better to use statistical methods which are designed to address those aims.
+For developing omics-based prognostic or predictive tests, it is better to use statistical methods which are designed to address those aims, outlined below?.

 Often, there are more features measured than there are patients in the sample.
 In such high-dimensional settings, it is required to identify a subset of the features that will be used in the final multivariate mathematical model.
 There are two broad statistical approaches to this problem: filtering and regularization.